The agony of the About page.

 Is there anything quite so torturous to write? (yes - sales pages, but lets not worry about that impending doom just yet).

-Why is writing an About page so damn awkward and what can you do to ease the pain?
+Why is create your About page content so damn awkward and what can you do to ease the pain?

 So let’s take a moment to kick those mojo-killing concerns into the stratosphere.